Page Table of Contents

 Step 3.
-Right-click file and choose Share.
-And choose Specific people > Everyone > Share > Done
+Right-click the file and choose Share.
+Choose Specific people > Everyone > Share > Done

-Different transfer cables have different ways to use it, If you encounter any problems, please consult after-sales of the specific transfer cable.
+Different transfer cables have different ways to use them, If you encounter any problems, please consult after-sales of the specific transfer cable.

-In Windows 10, you can share files on your computer with other users over the network.
-Using the File Sharing feature is the method you can use.
+In Windows 10 or Windows 11, you can also share all files between computers by creating a network shared folder.
+The File Sharing feature is the method you can try.
 You can share files with virtually any device, including Mac, Android, and Linux devices.